ASV Mark II radar: Demonstration

-By this time, Watt had moved to Air Ministry headquarters in London.
+By this time, Watson-Watt had moved to Air Ministry headquarters in London.
 He heard of the successful test and called the team to ask if they would be available for a demonstration in early September.
-Plans were underway to run military exercises in the Channel, including a combined fleet of Royal Navy ships and RAF Coastal Command aircraft, and Watt wanted to crash the party.
+Plans were underway to run military exercises in the Channel, including a combined fleet of Royal Navy ships and RAF Coastal Command aircraft, and Watson-Watt wanted to crash the party.
 On the afternoon of 3 September 1937 K6260 successfully detected the battleship HMS Rodney, the aircraft carrier HMS Courageous and the light cruiser HMS Southampton, receiving very strong returns.

 The next day they took off at dawn and, in almost complete overcast, detected Courageous and Southampton at a distance of 5 to 6 miles.
 As they approached the ships the Anson eventually became visible through the clouds, and the team could see the Courageous launching aircraft in a futile effort to intercept them.
 The weather was so bad that the operators had to use the radar as a navigation system to find their way home, using the reflection off seaside cliffs.

 The promise of the system was not lost on observers; Albert Percival Rowe of the Tizard Committee commented that "This, had they known, was the writing on the wall for the German Submarine Service."